HaThuyAn/YelpCamp/README.md

 # YelpCamp
-A website where users can upload information (including campground's name, location, etc.) of a particular campground so that others can leave their reviews or comments about that campground.
+A website where users can upload information (including name, location, etc.) of a particular campground so that others can leave their reviews or comments about that campground.